-Background

-Blacks arrived in the USA as part of the slave trade.
+Background Blacks arrived in the USA as part of the slave trade.
 Large plantations (in the south) needed cheap labour.
 The US Civil War was fought partly about slavery.
 The northern states wanted to abolish slavery, the southern states thought is was none of their business.
 With the North winning slavery was abolished in 1865, but racism and discrimination continued in the south.
 Many blacks headed to the North cities looking for work.
 Others stayed in the south and continued farming, but standards of living were poor.
 Discrimination in the south created huge inequality for blacks.
 Few blacks voted, schools and public services for blacks were inferior.
 Blacks were often separated from whites: on buses, in restaurants, etc. These were known as the 'lim Crow' Laws.
 Key people:

 William Du Bois

 First black to get a doctorate from Harvard University.
-Founder member of the NAACP National Association for the Advan of Coloured People.
-Campaigned for non ninat. & equality for all ra
+Founder member of the NAACP National Association for the Advancement of Coloured People.
+Campaigned for non discrimination & equality for all races.

 Marcus Garvey

-Founded UNIA University Improvement Association.
-He blacks should not be part of white society, they ought to do business only with other blacks.
-Black Americans would return to Africa, via his shipping line, the 'Black Star' Garvey was arrested for fraud and deported in 1923.
+Founded UNIA Universal Negro Improvement Association.
+He said blacks should not be part of white society, they ought to do business only with other blacks.
+Black Americans would return to Africa, via his shipping line, the 'Black Star' Garvey was arrested

+for fraud and deported in 1923.

 POSITION OF BLACK AMERICANS

 Laws

 Passed after 1874.
 Idea was that blacks and whites would be 'separate but equal'.
 Separate meant poor quality schools etc for blacks.

 This is known as racial segregation

-Pless Ferguson 1896

-he decision by the ne Court made 'separa equal' lawful.

-ut equal' t equal. south black sat at the of the bus and had to nite person wanted to sit their place.

-Blacks were educated in schools but usually these school were poorly funded.
+Plessy v Ferguson 1896 The decision by the Supreme Court made 'separate but equal' lawful.
+'Separate but equal' was usually not equal.
+In the south blacks sat at the back of the bus and had to stand if a white person wanted to sit their place.
+Education Blacks were educated in schools but usually these schools were poorly funded.
 Many colleges and universities did not accept applications from blacks.

+Discrimination

-Right to vote
+🏗 Right to vote

 Everyone had the right to vote

+You had to register to vote and it was made difficult e.g. tests

+Violence was often used to stop people from registering

+💢 Law enforcement

+Laws in many states were ignored by police and the courts.
+Police often did nothing when blacks were victims and sometimes it was the police that committed the crime against blacks.

-You had to register to vote and it was made difficult e.g. tests nforcement rarely find a white person guilty if the victim was black, but iuries : nearly find a black person guilty if the victim was white.
+In the south white juries would rarely find a white person guilty if the victim was black, but would nearly always find a black person guilty if the victim was white.

+Formation

+First KKK formed after civil war in 1865.

+Second KKK: